Yatin-kabadwal/C_Lang/README.md

 # C_Lang - C Language Learning App

-• Designed and implemented an Android application that serves as a comprehensive guide to the C programming language.
+• Designed and implemented an Android application that serves as a comprehensive guide to the C programming language.
 • Integrated information on syntax, concepts, and practical examples for learners.
 • C_Lang is a comprehensive learning application designed to assist users in mastering the C programming language.
 With interactive modules, a built-in code editor, quizzes, and progress tracking, it provides an immersive learning experience.